asfaw66/simple-sidebar/README.md

     * **zIndex**: by default is is 3000 but you have to change it to the higher z-index number in your css plus 1.
 * **sbWrapper**:
   * **display**: `true` or `false`. `false` will remove this option.
   * **css**: here you can store all css attributes to give the sbWrapper.
 However I suggest to do it in your stylesheet except for these below.
-You can call this by its data attribute ex: `[data-ssbplugin="sbwrapper"]`.
+You can call this by its data attribute ex: `[data-simplesidebar="sbwrapper"]`.
     * **position**: 'relative'.
     * **height**: '100%'.
     * **overflowY**: 'auto'.